The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

-Looking at the raw RVs of \object{HD\,45184} and their GLS periodogram in Fig.~\ref{udry:fig1}, we see that the magnetic cycle observed in \logrhk\,has an influence on the RVs.
-To remove the RV contribution of the magnetic cycle, we fitted the \logrhk\,with a Keplerian, and removed the same Keplerian from the RVs leaving the amplitude as a free parameter.
-In the residuals, displayed in the top panel of Fig.~\ref{udry:fig13}, we see a significant signal at 6 days.
-Once this signal is removed by fitting a Keplerian with the guessed period, another signal at 13 days appears (see middle panel of Fig.~\ref{udry:fig13}).
-Finally after removing a two-Keplerian model to the RVs corrected for the magnetic cycle effect, no signal with $p$-value smaller than 10\% appear.
-We therefore stop here looking for extra signals in the data.
-Note that although not significant, the highest peak in the GLS periodogram of the RV residuals is at 18.6 days, likely the imprint of the stellar rotation period, estimated to be 21.5$\pm$3.0 from the \logrhk\, mean level (see Table \ref{tab-mcmc-params}).
-The RVs are therefore slightly affected by stellar activity, however at a level that is not perturbing the detection of the two planets at 6 and 13 days.
+Looking at the raw RVs of \object{HD\,45184} and their GLS periodogram in Fig.\,\ref{udry:fig1}, we see that the magnetic cycle observed in \logrhk\ has an influence on the RVs.
+To remove the RV contribution of the magnetic cycle, we fitted the \logrhk\ with a Keplerian, and removed the same Keplerian from the RVs leaving the amplitude as a free parameter.
+In the residuals, displayed in the top panel of Fig.\,\ref{udry:fig13}, we see a significant signal at 6 days.
+Once this signal is removed by fitting a Keplerian with the corresponding period, another signal at 13 days appears (see middle panel of Fig.\,\ref{udry:fig13}).
+Finally after removing a two-Keplerian model to the RVs corrected for the magnetic cycle effect, no signal with $p$-value smaller than 10\,\% remains.
+We therefore stop looking for extra signals in the data.
+Note that although not significant, the highest peak in the GLS periodogram of the RV residuals is at 18.6 days, likely the imprint of the stellar rotation period.
+The RVs are therefore slightly affected by stellar activity, however at a level that is not perturbing the detection and characterization of the two planets at 6 and 13 days.

-After the preliminary phase of looking for significant signals, we fitted the RVs using a MCMC sampler and a model composed of a linear correlation with \logrhk\, to adjust the magnetic cycle effect, two Keplerians to fit for the signals at 5.9 and 13.1 days, and two jitters that correspond to the instrumental plus stellar noise at the minimum and maximum of the magnetic cycle (see Sec.~\ref{sec:analysis}).
-Each planet with its best-fit can be seen in Fig.~\ref{udry:fig14}, as well as the RV residuals after the best-fit has been removed.
-The best-fit parameters are reported in Table \ref{HD45184_tab-mcmc-Summary_params}.
-None of the signals at 5.9 and 13.1 matched signals in the different activity indicators (see Fig.~\ref{app:figHD45184}), and therefore those signal are associated with \emph{bona-fide} planets.
+After the preliminary phase of looking for significant signals, we fitted the RVs using a MCMC sampler and a model composed of a linear correlation of the RVs with \logrhk\ to adjust the magnetic cycle effect, two Keplerians to fit for the signals at 5.9 and 13.1 days, and two jitters that correspond to the instrumental plus stellar noise at the minimum and maximum of the magnetic cycle (see Sec.\,\ref{sec:analysis}).
+Each planet with its best fit can be seen in Fig.\,\ref{udry:fig14}, as well as the RV residuals after the best solution has been removed.
+The best-fit parameters are reported in Table\,\ref{HD45184_tab-mcmc-Summary_params}.
+None of the signals at 5.9 and 13.1 matched signals in the different activity indicators (see Fig.\,\ref{app:figHD45184}), and therefore those signal are associated with \emph{bona-fide} planets.